Zytronium/luminous/README.md

 and private DMs between users.

 ### Stretch goals:
+- E2E encryption
 - Voice chat and/or video calls
-- E2E encryption
 - Cross-platform compatibility with Discord and maybe Root via Discord bot/webhook
 - Premium paid features and/or donations to help support infrastructure costs (maybe)
+- 2-factor authentication

 ### Expected Challenges:
 - Designing and hosting a custom encrypted database